Got questions? We have answers.

-- An individual who finishes high school will contribute $750,000 more to the local economy in his or her lifetime than someone who drops out of school.
-That’s why United Way is investing $1.3 million to help ensure Quad Cities kids are successful in school and life.
+- An individual who finishes high school earns $400,000 more than someone who drops out of school, allowing them to contribute 30% more to the local economy.
+That’s why United Way is investing $1.2 million to help ensure Quad Cities kids are successful in school and life.

 - About one in five people experience a mental health issue each year.
 United Way works with community partners, practitioners and experts to shine a light on and address the behavior and mental health challenges in our community.
 That’s why United Way is investing nearly $1 million to help ensure Quad Citizens have the resources to lead happy, healthy and productive lives.

 - One out of three families in the Quad Cities can barely cover basic daily living expenses.
 In today’s economy, families need enough income to cover rising costs of food, housing, health care, child care and clothing — or face painful financial choices.
 That’s why United Way is investing almost $1 million toward helping to provide food, shelter, transportation, career training and financial education.

 United Way works with 51 strategic Implementing Partners, and dozens of other service providers, that focus on important pieces of the building blocks, but United Way brings together each of the resources to address all three building blocks of opportunity: education, income and health.

 What’s the ultimate goal?